dhilst/riemann-c-client/README.md

 2. Build<br/>
 You need protobuf-c installed and on your path to do this.
-You can find it at http://code.google.com/p/protobuf-c/
+You can find it at http://code.google.com/p/protobuf-c/ Also you will need autotools to run build.sh
 ```
+./build.sh
 ./configure --prefix=${HOME}
 make
 ```